 Controllers may also need to ensure that the communication is accessible in appropriate alternative formats and relevant languages to ensure individuals are able to understand the information being provided to them.
-For example, communication in the native language of the recipient will help to ensure their understanding of the nature of the breach and steps they can take to protect themselves.
+For example, when communicating a breach to an individual, the language used during the previous normal course of business with the recipient will generally be appropriate.
+However, if the breach affects data subjects who the controller has not previously interacted with, or particularly those who reside in a different Member State or other non-EU country from where the controller is established, communication in the local national language could be acceptable, taking into account the resource required.
+The key is to help data subjects understand the nature of the breach and steps they can take to protect themselves.